PawseySC/singularity-containers/_episodes/13-bio-example-host.md

 > ## Bonus: search for the BLAST image on an online registry
 >
-> If time allows, you might want to give it a go with looking for the container image yourself.
+> **If time allows**, you might want to give it a go with looking for the container image yourself.
 > Start with the assumption that most bioinformatics packages can be found within the *BioContainers* project (this is the repo/name you'll be looking for), and are hosted in both [Quay](https://quay.io) and [Biocontainers](https://biocontainers.pro).
 > These two registries contain the same images, they just offer a slightly different user interface.
 At the time of writing, *Quay* has a cleaner and more readable interface compared to *BioContainers*; hopefully this will change in the future.
 >